bgercken/tutorial-edge-go-rest-api-part-2/docs/RunWithLocalDB.md

 The steps fit into the course around the CONTAINERS AND KUBERNETES section after completing the "Defining our K8s Deployment" video.

-# THIS WAS THE ORIGINAL VERSION - THERE IS AN EASIER WAY
+---

+## This is a simplified approach.
+The original apporach is further below.

-The original steps below (after this section) are a lot of work.
+The original steps below are a lot of work.
+This is the easiest approach.

-There is an easier way.
+### TLDR -

 The quick description is that you can use the existing docker-compose approach to start the database (from the earlier examples) and then modify the deployment and the service to use a different port (so that it does not conflict with the docker-compose app that is running).

+### Description

-All that needs to be changes is the container's source port.
+All that needs to be changed is the container's source port.

 In this example I used port `8888`.